 Looking for things to do in Estes Park that won’t break the bank?
 Look no further.

-While the entrance fee to Rocky Mountain National Park is truly a bargain relative to other entertainment - $30 per car for a whole week vs. $40+ for a family to see a movie - it isn't free.
-(Unless you have a 4th-grader - see the details here.)
-If you are looking to get on the trails at zero cost, head to Roosevelt National Forest.
+The entrance fee to Rocky Mountain National Park is truly a bargain relative to other entertainment - $30 per car for a whole week vs. $40+ for a family to see a movie.
+And it's free if you have a 4th grader - see the details here.
+But if you're looking to get on the trails at zero cost, head to Roosevelt National Forest.
 The Lily Mountain Trail, just south of town and Crosier Mountain Trail to the north.
-Both are all open to the public and allow hiking with your dogs.
+Both are open to the public and allow hiking with your dogs.

 Another great option is to explore the bike and pedestrian trails around town.
 Park at the Estes Park Visitor Center and walk or bike the Lake Estes Trail for beautiful views and an almost entirely level loop around the beautiful lake.
 Or check out the Knoll-Willows Open Space for sweeping views above the town of Estes Park toward the soaring peaks of the Continental Divide.

 Learn all about the history, the wildlife and the people that make Estes Park and Rocky Mountain National Park so interesting.
 The Estes Park Museum is open year-round and the Historic Fall River Hydroplant Museum is open to the public in the summer months.
 Both are free to the public - donations appreciated.
 Learn more about the national park by visiting the Beaver Meadows Visitor Center, where guests can meet rangers, get a Junior Ranger book and view the national park film for free.